-You absolutely can learn strategies to help your family and your child manage attention problems and hyperactivity/impulsivity.
+You absolutely can learn strategies to help your family and your child manage attention problems, hyperactivity, and impulsivity.

-Knowing how much your child struggles with impulsivity and attention issues may make a calm home life feel impossible, but that doesn’t mean your child won’t find their place in the world.
+Knowing how much your child struggles with impulsivity and attention issues may make a calm home life seem impossible, but that doesn’t mean that your child won’t find their place in the world.
 They just need the support of a caring professional and evidence-based strategies while they figure out how to best manage it all.

 Your child will get the tools they need to be more successful in school, build stronger friendships, and be more comfortable at home.
-And they’ll also grow in self-esteem as they begin to better relate with others and better manage their emotions and behaviors.
+And, they’ll also grow in self-esteem as they begin to better relate with others and better manage their emotions and behaviors.